EQ4/MRP/README.txt

 		- MIDI thru
 		- MIDI in to OSC thru
 	- Touchkeys
-		- Touchkeys in
-		- Touchkeys in to OSC thru
 		- Touchkeys in to MIDI thru
 	- Audio
 		- Audio synthesis via AUGraph with selectable audio unit instruments